345: How to change a theme via the database

-- Next, you will need to locate two columns on the page, the template and the stylesheet columns.
+- Next, you will need to locate two rows on the page, the template and the stylesheet.
 Pick template and click on the Edit link.

-- Perform the same procedure on the stylesheet column.
-When you finish the stylesheet column and return to the column list, you should see the new theme in the value portion of the column list for both.
+- Perform the same procedure on the stylesheet row.
+When you finish the stylesheet and return to the list, you should see the new theme in the value portion of the list for both.
 You can now visit your website and see that it is using the default theme.
 From here you should also be able to log into your wp-admin area.